foxmask/foxmask_blog/content/monit.md

 }
 ```

-you will need to change the default value when the `programOutput` will become to be large (with custom pograms for example)
+you will need to change the default value of each of them when the `programOutput` content will become larger (with custom programs for example)

 * sending mail